Important note

 - Prior to Oracle 21c, TDE was not available in XE / Free editions

-This makes Oracle Database Free an exception rather than the norm.
-Oracle’s thought here was likely to get developers utilising TDE in the Free edition and therefore increasing the uptake of the option in production databases.
+Oracle Database Free an exception rather than the norm.
+Oracle thought it was likely to get developers utilising TDE in the Free edition and therefore increasing the uptake of the option in production databases.

-- There is no paid option available to add TDE.
+There is no paid option to enable it.

 Oracle Engineered Systems (on‑premises Exadata)